The patient was admitted to the hospital with COPD exacerbation and respiratory distress.

 This case highlights how the T2Bacteria Panel can guide treatment by rapidly identifying the causative pathogen in sepsis cases that are missed by blood cultures.
 Rapid detection of bloodstream infection by T2Bacteria could have allowed for the escalation of effective antibiotic therapy, potentially leading to the prevention of further clinical deterioration.

-The patient admitted to the hospital with COPD exacerbation and respiratory distress.
+The patient was admitted to the hospital with COPD exacerbation and respiratory distress.
 They were subsequently transferred to the ICU with respiratory failure requiring intubation and renal failure.
 Antibiotics were initiated at the time of admission, but no cultures were obtained.
 The patient continued to have fever and leukocytosis and on day 5 of hospitalization, blood cultures and T2Bacteria Panel were obtained.

 Patient Selection Criteria

 Patients with sepsis presenting to ICU from the Emergency Department

 Decision making based on T2Bacteria Result